Patrick Purdon

-Patrick Lee Purdon, Ph.D., is an American biomedical engineer whose research focuses on neuroscience, neuroengineering, and clinical applications.
-He holds the Nathaniel M. Sims Endowed Chair in Anesthesia Innovation and Bioengineering at Massachusetts General Hospital and is an associate professor of anaesthesia at Harvard Medical School.
-Dr. Purdon received his Ph.D. in biomedical engineering from Massachusetts Institute of Technology in 2005.
-His research in neuroengineering encompasses the mechanisms of anesthesia, Alzheimer’s disease and brain health, anesthesia and the developing brain, neural signal processing, and the development of novel technologies for brain monitoring.
+Patrick Lee Purdon is an American biomedical engineer whose research focuses on neuroscience, neuroengineering, and clinical applications.
+He is currently a professor of anesthesiology, Perioperative and Pain Medicine as well as Professor of Bioengineering (by Courtesy) at Stanford University.
+He previously held the Nathaniel M. Sims Endowed Chair in Anesthesia Innovation and Bioengineering at Massachusetts General Hospital and was an associate professor of anaesthesia at Harvard Medical School.
+Purdon received his Ph.D. in biomedical engineering from Massachusetts Institute of Technology in 2005.
+His research in neuroengineering encompasses the mechanisms of anesthesia, Alzheimer's disease and brain health, anesthesia and the developing brain, neural signal processing, and the development of novel technologies for brain monitoring.
 He has published over 90 peer-reviewed publications, is an inventor on 16 pending patents, and is a Fellow of the American Institute for Medical and Biological Engineering.
-Dr. Purdon has won many awards, including the prestigious National Institutes of Health Director’s New Innovator Award, and his work has been covered in the popular media, including programs on Radiolab and NPR.
+Purdon has won many awards, including the prestigious National Institutes of Health Director's New Innovator Award, and his work has been covered in the popular media, including programs on Radiolab and NPR.